pevik/ltp/doc/users/setup_tests.rst

    * - LTP_ENABLE_DEBUG
      - Enable debug info (value ``1`` or ``y``).
 Equivalent of ``-D`` parameter.

+   * - TST_REBOOT
+     - Environment variable set by LTP test to signalize that SUT should be rebooted.

 Environment variables for network tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 See :master:`testcases/network/README.md`.